uber/cadence/docs/03_goclient/15_sessions.md

 func GetSessionInfo(ctx Context) *SessionInfo
 ```

-The session context also stores some metadata of the session, which can be retrieved by the `GetSessionInfo()` API.
+The session context also stores some session metadata, which can be retrieved by the `GetSessionInfo()` API.
 If the context passed in doesn't contain any session metadata, this API will return a `nil` pointer.

 ## Concurrent Session Limitation

-It's very easy to limit the number of concurrent sessions running on a worker, just set the `MaxConcurrentSessionExecutionSize` field of `worker.Options` to the desired value.
+To limit the number of concurrent sessions running on a worker, set the `MaxConcurrentSessionExecutionSize` field of `worker.Options` to the desired value.
 By default this field is set to a very large value, so there's no need to manually set it if no limitation is needed.

-If a worker hits this limitation, it won't accept any new `CreateSession()` request until one of the existing sessions is completed and `CreateSession()` will return an error if the session can't be created within `CreationTimeout`.
+If a worker hits this limitation, it won't accept any new `CreateSession()` requests until one of the existing sessions is completed. `CreateSession()` will return an error if the session can't be created within `CreationTimeout`.

 ## Recreate Session

-For long-running sessions, you may want to use the ContinueAsNew feature to split the workflow into multiple runs, but still needs all the activities to be executed by the same worker.
-The `RecreateSession()`  API is designed for such use case.
+For long-running sessions, you may want to use the ContinueAsNew feature to split the workflow into multiple runs when all activities need to be executed by the same worker.
+The `RecreateSession()`  API is designed for such a use case.

 ```go
 func RecreateSession(ctx Context, recreateToken []byte, sessionOptions *SessionOptions) (Context, error)